The Difference Between an Islamic and Conventional Mortgage

 The Co-Ownership Model

 When a home buyer decides to bring Guidance in as a co-owner in a home, the rights and responsibilities of both parties are spelled out in the Co-ownership Agreement.
 The customer and Guidance each own shares in the home.
-Guidance acquires its co-ownership stake through a Limited Liability Company specifically created for this purpose.
+Guidance acquires its co-ownership stake through a Limited Liability Company (LLC) specifically created for this purpose.

 How the Co-Ownership Model Works